 - Watch out for extreme reviews where exclamation points abound or the number of positive words rival those of girl fans of boy bands.
 “So cool,” “over the moon,” “best thing in my life” etc. can indicate fake reviews.

 - Similarly, take note of negative reviews.
-Something like “I guess you’ll like this product if you’re an [idiot / redneck / sociopath / or other derogatory word]” with no explanation could indicate a fake review.
+Something like “I guess you’ll like this product if you’re an [idiot/redneck/sociopath /or other derogatory words]” with no explanation could indicate a fake review.

 - Be cautious about unknown brands.
 See if they’ve sold on other sites that have reviews.
 Check out reviews of the seller/company’s name.